hilodev/NounBase/ReadMe.md

 Console.WriteLine((states.Children.Where(x=>x.Token=="HI").Count()==1)?
 "PASS":"FAIL")
 ```

-## Acknowledgments/Current Projects

-Grateful to anyone contributing or using this project (please list it here by being a contributor or opening an issue here with a link to your project).
-    -

 ## Contributing

 Please contribute to this project!
 There is no roadmap per se, but beneficial pull requests will be merged.
-In general, the goals are to query and persist semantic relations dynamically.
+In general, the goals are to query and persist semantic relations between tokens without a schema.

-## Authors

-**Dan Mayer Sr** - Initial work - ez2rem
-See also the list of contributors who participated in this project.

 ## License